Righteous Kill: Plot

-Police psychologists review video recordings of a man who goes by the nickname Turk, who states that his full name is Detective David Fisk, the "Poetry Boy" killer.
-The Poetry Boy earned the moniker for his modus operandi of murdering criminals and leaving short poems with their bodies.
-Fisk reveals that he looks up to his partner of almost 30 years, Detective Tom Cowan, and considers him to be his role model of how a cop should live life.
-Turk's partner is known by the nickname "Rooster", and they are consistently referred to as such outside of the recordings.
+Police psychologists review video recordings made by Detective David "Turk" Fisk in which he discusses how much he admires his partner of almost 30 years, Detective Tom "Rooster" Cowan.

-The story moves back to Poetry Boy's tenth victim, a pimp named Robert "Rambo" Brady.
-Turk and Rooster investigate the murder with the less-experienced detectives Karen Corelli, Simon Perez and Ted Riley.
-When they find a poem on the body, the cops link it to Poetry Boy.
-Turk is living with Corelli, who happens to be Perez's ex-girlfriend, causing tension among the three detectives.
+A serial killer is called The Poetry Boy for his modus operandi of murdering criminals and leaving short poems with their bodies.
+Turk and Rooster investigate the murder of a pimp named Robert "Rambo" Brady.
+Less experienced detectives Karen Corelli, Simon Perez and Ted Riley are also on the case.
+When they find a poem on the body, the cops deduce it is Poetry Boy's tenth victim.
+There is tension among the detectives since Turk is living with Perez's ex-girlfriend, Corelli.

-Poetry Boy murders acquitted rapist Jonathan Van Luytens and Father Connell, the latter a Catholic priest and child molester (whose victims included Poetry Boy).
-Poetry Boy assaults an intended fourteenth victim, Russian mobster Yevgeny Magulat (who survives), and shoots at Perez's house and rapes Corelli.
+Other victims of Poetry Boy include acquitted rapist Jonathan Van Luytens, and a Catholic priest named Father Connell, a child molester whose victims included Poetry Boy.
+Russian mobster Yevgeny Magulat survives an assault by Poetry Boy, then shoots at Perez's house and rapes Corelli.

-Perez and Riley suspect Turk of being Poetry Boy due to his marksmanship skills and psych evaluations, so they arrange a secretly supervised meeting between Turk and suspected drug dealer Marcus "Spider" Smith, during which Turk supposedly will feel the urge to kill Spider.
-Turk, unaware of the setup, effectively proves his innocence during an encounter with Spider as he has the "wrong" gun and recites a humiliating but obviously inappropriate poem.
-After Perez and Riley leave the scene unsatisfied, Rooster kills Spider.
-During the scrape, Rooster inadvertently drops his journal.
+Suspecting Turk of being Poetry Boy due to his marksmanship skills and psych evaluations, Perez and Riley arrange to secretly observe a meeting between Turk and suspected drug dealer Marcus "Spider" Smith.
+Expecting Turk to reveal his homicidal tendencies, he's instead proven innocent by having a firearm inconsistent with Poetry Boy's, and reciting a humiliating poem that is also inconsistent with the killer's style.
+Perez and Riley leave the scene unsatisfied, and Rooster then kills Spider, dropping his journal during their confrontation.

-Turk stumbles on and reads Rooster's journal, in which Rooster deems that Spider will be Poetry Boy's fourteenth victim.
-Rooster puts Turk in front of a video camera and forces him to read the journal—revealing how the audience has been misled to think that Turk is Poetry Boy.
-Rooster is the actual David Fisk/Poetry Boy, while Turk is actually Tom Cowan.
-Rooster lost his faith in the justice system when Turk, whom he admired, planted a gun at the house of an acquitted child molester and murderer named Charles Randall, convicting him.
-This had led Rooster to take the law into his own hands as the vigilante serial killer Poetry Boy.
+Turk discovers the journal, in which Rooster predicted Spider would be Poetry Boy's fourteenth victim.
+Rooster puts Turk in front of a video camera and forces him to read it, revealing that Rooster is the actual David Fisk/Poetry Boy, while Turk is actually Tom Cowan.
+Rooster admits losing his faith in the justice system when Turk, whom he admired, planted evidence to incriminate a man previously acquitted on charges of child molestation and murder named Charles Randall.
+The injustice turned Rooster into a vigilante serial killer.

-When Turk finishes, he chases Rooster to a construction site.
-Rooster fires aimlessly to force Turk to kill him, but Turk resists.
-When Rooster takes aim at Turk, Turk fires, striking Rooster in the chest.
-Turk calls for an ambulance, but Rooster begs Turk to let him die.
-After some hesitation, Turk calls off the paramedics, allowing Rooster to succumb to his wounds.
+Turk chases Rooster to a construction site, tries to resist Rooster's attempts to goad him into killing him, but is forced to shoot him.
+Rooster begs Turk to let him die, and Turk calls off the paramedics, allowing Rooster to succumb to his wounds.

 Turk becomes the coach of a youth girls' baseball team, and Corelli cheers from the bleachers.